-Facing failure with honesty, humility, hyper-self-reflexivity and humor is not easy, but it is a practice that GTDF is trying to develop.
+Facing failure with accountability, honesty, humility, hyper-self-reflexivity and humor is not easy, but it is a practice that GTDF is trying to develop.
 In this practice, no one is off the hook.
 The first step in this direction is to expand our capacity and disposition to hold space for difficult and painful feedback without feeling overwhelmed, immobilized or wanting to be rescued.
 In this sense, coddling each other is a way of betraying each other in this process of learning together.

 We have a list of 10 hyper-self-reflexivity questions and a list of 10 “potholes” in the road toward decolonization that we have mapped over the years.
 We use both lists in internal peer reviews of our artistic, pedagogical and cartographic experiments.

 Potholes in the road toward decolonization (for people in low-intensity struggle)

 - Having a critique of colonialism means that you are already decolonized.

 Saying you are doing it does not mean you are actually doing it.

 - Seeing all resistance to authority as anti-colonial.